iter8-tools/docs/docs/tutorials/autox/autox.md

 AutoX is designed to use any Kubernetes resource object (including those with a custom resource type) as a trigger object in AutoX.
 For example, the trigger object can be a Knative service, a KServe inference service, or a Seldon deployment.

 AutoX is designed to automate a variety of experiments.
-For example, instead of using the `http` task, you can use `grpc` task in order to run an GRPC SLO validation test.
-Here is the [documentation](../../user-guide/tasks/grpc) for the `grpc` task as well as a [tutorial](../../tutorials/load-test-grpc) for GRPC SLO Validation.
+For example, instead of using the `http` task, you can use `grpc` task in order to run an gRPC SLO validation test.
+Here is the [documentation](../../user-guide/tasks/grpc) for the `grpc` task as well as a [tutorial](../../tutorials/load-test-grpc) for gRPC SLO Validation.

 Furthermore, you can add additional tasks that ship out-of-the-box with Iter8, in order to enrich the experiments.
 For example, you can add a `slack` task so that your experiment results will be posted on Slack.
 That way, you can automatically have the lastest performance statistics after every update.
 Here is the [documentation](../../user-guide/tasks/slack) for the `slack` task as well as a [tutorial](../../tutorials/integrations/slack) for using the Slack task.